 You’ve just decided that it’s time to grow a vegetable garden, and not just any garden, a rapid response victory garden.
+This is a garden that will produce an abundance of food in year one and for years to come.
 Here’s how to begin and a guide to crops that will mature in 30, 60, and 90 days.
-Full video at the bottom.
+Includes a video.

 For the moment, supermarkets are not out of food, but I have seen a couple of worrying signs.
 A health-food shop that I frequent is out of dried foods “for the foreseeable.”
 I’ve also seen one person reporting that crops are being abandoned in Kenya, though at the time, the country had only a single confirmed case of Coronavirus.
 It makes me wonder how less-developed places will cope with the virus, and with food production.
 Could we see imported food quietly disappear from our supermarket shelves?
 At least for part of this year?

 I’m not an alarmist, but I’m sure I’m voicing a thought that many of us share.
 That’s why starting a vegetable garden now, even if you have zero experience, is something to consider.
 Even if a cure or vaccine is developed next week, or next month, having those plants in the ground will benefit your health and your table.
 Growing your own food is good for your physical health, nutrition, and mental clarity.
 From a psychological perspective, I believe that it will help you feel more secure.
 It does for me.